ShaliniM03/ShaliniMPortfolio/README.md

 - Delivered optimized Core Web Vitals for better user engagement.

 ## Results
-- Improved engagement by 25%.
+- Improved user engagement by 25%.
-- Enhanced user experience.
+- Enhanced user experience, reduced bounce rate by 18%, and increased conversion by 10%.

 ---